-For external UCITS and ETFs:
+For External UCITS:

-As external UCITS and ETFs are not subject to a look-through analysis, the Mandate's sustainable investment objectives for the portion invested in these external UCITS may only be monitored on a "best effort" basis, i.e. by demonstrating an improvement in or good prospects for improving their ESG practices and performance over time, taking into account the limit of the approach adopted, bearing in mind that it will depend on the methodologies developed by the management companies of these instruments to whether such an investment can be qualified as sustainable.
+As External UCITS are not subject to a look-through analysis, the Mandate's sustainable investment objectives for the portion invested in these External UCITS may be monitored only on a "best effort" basis, i.e. by demonstrating an improvement in or good prospects for improving their ESG practices and performance over time, taking into account the limit of the approach adopted, bearing in mind that it will depend on the methodologies developed by the management companies of these UCITS as to whether such an investment can be qualified as sustainable.

-As part of its external UCITS and ETF selection process, the Agent (i.e. the asset manager under the Mandate) nevertheless ensures that the sustainable investment objectives of these instruments do not deviate significantly from those applicable to the internal UCITS that undergo a look-through analysis.
+As part of its External UCITS selection process, the Agent (i.e. the manager of the assets of the Mandate) nevertheless ensures that the sustainable investment objectives of these instruments do not deviate significantly from those applicable to the Internal UCITS that are subject to a look-through analysis.

-How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+How do the sustainable investments that the financial product partially intends to make not cause significant harm to any environmental or social sustainable investment objective?

-For internal UCITS:
+For Internal UCITS:

-The DNSH (Do No Significant Harm) principle is tested based on the indicators of the Principal Adverse Impacts (such as the issuer's GHG emission intensity) through a combination of indicators (e.g. carbon footprint) and specific thresholds or rules (e.g., the issuer's carbon footprint cannot be in the lower decile of the sector).
-In addition to these criteria specifically established for this test, the Agent takes into account certain Principal Adverse Impact indicators in its exclusion policy.
-This methodology does not currently take into account all the indicators of the Principal Adverse Impacts listed in Appendix 1 of the Commission Delegated Regulation (EU) 2022/1288 of 6 April 2022 in this first DNSH test, but the methodology will gradually integrate these indicators as the quality and scope of the data improve.
+The DNSH (Do Not Significantly Harm) principle is tested based on Principal Adverse Impacts (such as the intensity of the issuer's GHG emissions) which are measured using a combination of indicators (e.g. carbon footprint) and specific thresholds or rules (e.g. the issuer's carbon footprint cannot be in the lowest decile of the sector).
+In addition to these criteria, established specifically for this test, the Agent takes into account certain Principal Adverse Impact indicators in its exclusion policy.
+This methodology does not currently take into account all the indicators of the Principal Adverse Impacts listed in Appendix 1 of Commission Delegated Regulation (EU) 2022/1288 of 6 April 2022 in this first DNSH test, but the methodology will gradually integrate these indicators as the quality and scope of the non-financial data improve.